-Show and label the Bridge Fencing (Enclosed) on the Plan and Elevation, Typical Section, Superstructure and Approach Slab sheets, Retaining Wall Control Drawings, and other sheets as required.
-Include cross references to Design Standards Indexes 812, 820 and the traffic railing standard as appropriate.
+Show and label, by name or Index number, the Bridge Fencing (Enclosed) on the Plan and Elevation, Typical Section, Superstructure and Approach Slab sheets, Retaining Wall Control Drawings, and other sheets as required.
+Include cross references to Design Standards Index 820 and the traffic railing standard as appropriate.